What is Bond Psychometric Test and How to Prepare for it?

 Personalised Medical Interview Coaching (3 hours, 1-on-1 session)

 2-days Intensive Medical Interview Training Workshop

-National Institute of Education (NIE) offers ‘Deep Psychometrics Training’, as an inclusive part of our AMIET (Advanced Medical Interview Entry Training) Package or as a stand-alone unit called ‘Bond Psychometrics Training’.
+National Institute of Education (NIE) offers 'Deep Psychometrics Training', as an inclusive part of our AMIET (Advanced Medical Interview Entry Training) Package or as a stand-alone unit called 'Bond Psychometric Values'.
 Although our world-famous, psychologically-sound Bond MMI Tuition for Medical Entry is often booked out as interview dates draw near, we do keep a waiting list, and our Psychometric Training is still a great step in the right direction.
 Book now to avoid missing out.
-We have also kept some booking availabilities aside for completion of our new Bond AMIET (Advanced Medical Interview Entry Training) Package for those dedicated students interested in both Psychometrics and MMI Training together, which is fully inclusive of the above psychometrics training described above.
+We have also kept some booking availabilities aside for completion of our Bond AMIET (Advanced Medical Interview Entry Training) Package for those dedicated students interested in both Psychometrics and MMI Training together, which is fully inclusive of the above psychometrics training described above.

 Our main aim is to serve our clients better and more intimately than any other training program in Australia and New Zealand, and this is how we continue to achieve the best medical entry success scores in Australia across 18 university medical programs.
 Please contact our friendly NIE staff to discuss your trajectory for success in becoming a doctor, and to see how we can be of service to you and your family.